kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 * **Version Compatibility:** Ensure that the Cassandra version you have decided to use is compatible with the Kubernetes version you are currently using, especially when deploying with the Kubernetes Cassandra Operator.
 Because compatibility problems can result in unexpected behavior, planning, and extensive testing are essential.
 For version upgrades, rolling upgrades can be used to minimize disruptions.

 * **Monitoring and Health Checks:** Configure your Cassandra pods for monitoring and health checks.
 Monitor key metrics such as query performance, CPU utilization, disk I/O, and memory consumption.
 Visualize performance data using programs like Prometheus and Grafana to see any problems or bottlenecks early.
-Make proactive use of alerting systems to be informed of irregularities before they affect system availability or performance.
+You can have a similar setup of Prometheus like [builtin-prometheus](https://kubedb.com/docs/v2025.1.9/setup/monitoring/builtin-prometheus/) for monitoring .Make proactive use of alerting systems to be informed of irregularities before they affect system availability or performance.
 Kubernetes provides features for monitoring, whereas Cassandra delivers useful performance indicators.
 You can proactively find and then fix performance bottlenecks or problems by gathering and evaluating these metrics, guaranteeing peak Cassandra performance.

 * **Disaster Recovery Strategies:** Create a proper disaster recovery strategies for Cassandra to address data corruption, pod failures, and potential cluster-wide outages.
 By establishing clear, effective recovery plans, you can reduce downtime as well as safeguard data integrity, ensuring continuity even in adverse conditions.